 Natural by Design | Freycinet Lodge Redevelopment

-Work has commenced to transform Freycinet Lodge on Tasmania’s East Coast, with an environmentally sensitive and architecturally innovative accommodation offering.
+Work is underway to transform Freycinet Lodge on Tasmania’s East Coast, with an environmentally sensitive and architecturally innovative accommodation offering.

 The rejuvenation of the much-loved nature tourism destination is designed to propel the stunning location into the 21st century with a series of contemporary upgrades that are carefully sensitive to environmental sustainability, Aboriginal history and the protection of native flora and fauna.